tommyettinger/textratypist/README.md

 ## Why doesn't something work?

+The quick checklist for the latest code:

+- Use FWSkin or one of its subclasses, not a plain scene2d.ui Skin.
+FreeTypistSkin is fine.
+Skin is not!
+  - You can assign a FWSkin to a Skin, but it still really needs to be an FWSkin internally, or one of its subclasses.
+- Avoid deprecated methods that allocate Font objects without a good way to dispose them.
+- Double-check syntax changes for outlined text, which is now an option everywhere, and scaling text using `[%1234]`.
+- TextraField is not ready yet!
+Don't use it.
+Use a scene2d.ui TextField with a BitmapFont for now.
+  - Yes, it is still in need of serious work!
+- If a known font can't be found, you should probably copy in the latest version, which likely has changed to a .json.lzma file and has a different .png as well.

 Some parts of TextraTypist act differently from their counterparts in scene2d.ui and Rafa Skoberg's typing-label.

 A big quirk is that `Font` and `BitmapFont` have some core disagreements about how to parse a `.fnt` file, and the